isomerpages/mindef-sg101/_social-national-identity/building-and-maintaining-a-caring-society.md

 ![Alt text for image on Isomer site](/images/society/caring/social-quotes-11-3.png)

-PM Lee also spoke about inequality in a dialogue in 2018, noting that Singaporeans' displeasure came from not given opportunities to work hard and improve their lives, and felt stuck in a poverty cycle.
-Using the previous generation as an example, PM Lee said that they worked hard for a better living, and though it was tough, because they were given opportunities to improve their lives, they were still satisfied.
+PM Lee also spoke about inequality in a dialogue in 2018, noting that displeasure came from being stuck in a poverty cycle, and a lack of opportunities to work hard and improve their lives.
+In contrast, though previous generations had to work hard for their livelihoods, there was greater socio-economic mobility.

 ![Alt text for image on Isomer site](/images/society/caring/social-quotes-12-2.png)